Snger/reading-notes/tools/vi.md

 2. Uppercase "HellO" to "HELLO" with gU then a movement.
 3. Lowercase "HellO" to "hello" with gu then a movement.
 4. Alternatively, you can visually select text then press ~ to toggle case, or U to convert to uppercase, or u to convert to lowercase.

+## Repeat last change
+1. The "." command repeats the last change made in normal mode.
+For example, if you press dw to delete a word, you can then press . to delete another word (. is dot, aka period or full stop).
+2. The "@:" command repeats the last command-line change (a command invoked with ":", for example :s/old/new/).